elamuhombe/gomycode-react-hooks-checkpoint/README.md

 ## Features
 - Display a list of movies on the home page
 - Click on a movie card to view its detailed description and trailer
-- Navigate back to the home page from the movie detail page
+- Navigate back to the home page from the trailer page

 ## Components
 1. MovieCard